statisticsnorway/microdata-crypt/README.md

 # microdata-crypt
 A repository to encrypt and decrypt dataset files based on Python cryptography package.

-This project consists of 3 python scripts:
+This project consists of 4 python scripts:

----
-### create_rsa_keys.py

-Script to create asymmetric public and private RSA key files:

-- microdata_public_key.pem
-- microdata_private_key.pem

 ---
 ### microdata_encrypt_datasets.py